Jahaira DeAlto: Simmons University

 At the time of her death, she was enrolled in the Undergraduate Social Work program at Simmons University, with plans to graduate in 2023.
 Professor Diane Grossman, who had DeAlto as a student and advisee at Simmons, stated DeAlto was, “exceptionally bright and tremendously committed to social justice issues around trans rights, victims of abuse, and more.
 She had a charismatic personality and was a magnet for other Simmons students who admired her tremendous experience as a community leader.
 As a vocal supporter of her peers, Jahaira stood up for issues of equality, justice, and inclusion.”
 Professor Katie Nolan, DeAlto's teacher and social work advisor said of DeAlto, "Her understanding of the importance of human relationships as well as her lifelong commitment to social justice were evident in every interaction that she had in the classroom, with peers and faculty, and in her work in the community."
-In a town hall meeting held to commemorate and mourn DeAlto, Professor Lydia Ogden cried and shared that whenever DeAlto spoke in class, Ogden was sure DeAlto would receive a Doctorate of Social Work one day and become a professor.
+In a town hall meeting held to commemorate and mourn DeAlto, Professor Lydia Ogden shared that whenever DeAlto spoke in class, Ogden was sure DeAlto would receive a Doctorate of Social Work one day and become a professor.
 In 2022, $26,729 was raised to support the Jahaira M.DeAlto Endowed Scholarship at Simmons.

 Ballroom career and chosen family

 DeAlto began her ballroom career in Boston in 1996 and nurtured relationships with other transgender women of color to create a chosen family.
-She belonged to the House of Balenciaga.
+She belonged to the House of Balencia.
 In ballroom, the category she was most known for was realness.

 Harold Balenciaga, Founder of the House of Balenciaga, released a public statement on the night of DeAlto's death saying, "The House of Balenciaga regretfully acknowledges the death/murder of our own Jahaira M. DeAlto, a community advocate and friend to many.
 Let us not forget her ongoing work against domestic abuse and continue to uplift her name and ensure her memory lives on in this ironic twist of fate."